SouthEugeneRoboticsTeam/SouthEugeneRoboticsTeam.github.io/_pages/outreach.md

 In addition to our strong female student leadership (75% of all captains/leads are female), our team makes a number of efforts to support and promote women in STEM.
-We recently taught an 8 week-long class at Ophelia's Place in CAD, an organization that supports girls in the community.
+We recently taught an 8 week long class at Ophelia's Place in CAD, an organization that supports girls in the community.
+Moreover, during the summer, we taught one week of full-day programming classes.
 We've also donated four desktop computers to them, for educational use.

 Our team also attends events to encourage girls on our team to network with female